-For this population, a referral process was created by CSS and will continue to be incorporated for use with our AJCC One-Stop Operator.
-The referral process will continue to assist in supporting the targeted population toward living wage jobs and success.
+For this population, a referral process is being created by CSS, in conjunction with WIOA service providers, and will be incorporated for use with our AJCC One-Stop Operator.
+The referral process will assist in supporting the targeted population toward living wage jobs and success.